AlanGreyjoy/asterisk-bot-mcp/README.md

 # Asterisk Bot MCP Server

 This project is a TypeScript Node.js server designed to act as a Management Control Program (MCP) for an Asterisk server.
-It provides functionalities to interact with Asterisk, initially focusing on checking PJSIP endpoint registrations.
+It provides functionalities to interact with Asterisk.

+**Proof of Concept (POC) - Phase 1:**
+The initial version primarily focuses on a proof-of-concept command: checking PJSIP endpoint registration status.
+This serves as the first round of testing and establishes the foundational connection and interaction with Asterisk.

+**Future Vision:**
+The long-term goal is to develop this into a full-fledged MCP server.
+This advanced server will enable comprehensive control and management of an Asterisk instance, potentially through an interface suitable for interaction with Large Language Models (LLMs) like Claude.
+Planned capabilities include, but are not limited to:

+- Creating and managing extensions (PJSIP and SIP)
+- Configuring ring groups
+- Setting up and managing call queues
+- Modifying dialplan logic
+- Real-time call monitoring and control
+- And much more, providing a robust API for programmatic Asterisk administration.

+This project aims to simplify complex Asterisk management tasks through a modern, programmatic interface.

 ## Prerequisites